shenwei356/seqkit/doc/docs/usage.md

   1. output full header line with flag -f
   2. support regular expression as sequence ID with flag -r
+  3. if you have large number of IDs, you can use: seqkit faidx seqs.fasta --infile-list IDs.txt

 Usage:
   seqkit faidx [flags] <fasta-file> [regions...]